-- deciding which students will take part, e.g. some smaller schools may include year 13 students - a review of school policies, e.g. procedures for student disclosure abusive relationships to staff - communication of revised policies and the Loves-Me-Not workshop to all staff - communication about Loves-Me-Not to students and parents - completion and submission of the Registration Form (available on the School Portal).
+- deciding which students will take part, e.g. some smaller schools may include year 13 students - reviewing school policies, e.g. procedures for student disclosure of abusive relationships - communication to all staff about revised policies and how they can support Loves-Me-Not - communication about Loves-Me-Not to students and parents - identifying the NGOs to be invited to support the workshop - completion of the Registration Form (available on the School Portal).